mod-audio/mod-host/README.md

     multi_params_flush <reset_value> <instance_count> <instance_number...> <param_count> <params...>
         * flush several param values at once and trigger reset if available (multiple instance variant)
-        * reset value must be according to reset property spec e.g.: multi_params_flush 1 2 0 1 2 "gain" 0.0 "distortion" 0.5
+        * reset value must be according to reset property spec
+        * all instances must be in activated state e.g.: multi_params_flush 1 2 0 1 2 "gain" 0.0 "distortion" 0.5

+    multi_pre_run <reset_value> <instance_count> <instance_number...> <param_count> <params...>
+        * pre-run and flush several param values at once and trigger reset if available (multiple instance variant)
+        * reset value must be according to reset property spec
+        * all instances must be in deactivated state or global processing disabled (and plugins do not have isLive flag) e.g.: multi_pre_run 1 2 0 1 2 "gain" 0.0 "distortion" 0.5

+    wait_audio_cycle
+        * wait for at least 1 audio cycle to pass

     help
         * show a help message